 Based on current guidance, we have cancelled our in-person Education Immersion Weekends for 2021.
 All students beginning in the Health Law, Business Law, and Compliance programs in 2021 will be credited with EIW attendance.

-To earn your degree, you must complete 24 credits, including completion of a master's thesis.
+To earn your degree, you must complete 24 credits, including completion of a final program project.
 You must attend two Education Immersion Weekends at Loyola's Chicago campus (currently waived for 2021).
 Visit our Registrar for a complete list of degree requirements, academic calendars, and registration process.
 You may access full course descriptions through our student information system through guest access.

 To apply for the MJ in Compliance and Enterprise Risk Management program, you must possess a Bachelor's degree or its equivalent from an accredited college or university.
 You must demonstrate a professional connection to the subject area through two years of professional experience.